alexcurylo/swift-pose-gallery/README.md

 Place your images in /resources/branded/brand_images replacing the samples there; set your App Store branding in /resources/branded/brand_PoseGallery.xcconfig.

- `carthage build --platform iOS` to build checked in dependencies; `carthage update --platform iOS` to update.
+ `carthage build` to build dependencies -- note that this repo includes Carthage/Checkouts, to avoid [availability failures](http://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/); `carthage update` to update.

 Build the app with the 'PoseGallery' target.